 Our skilled personal injury attorneys have ample experience negotiating with insurance companies and settling claims for our clients.
 We also understand some cases have to go to trial.
 When settlement isn’t an option, we are ready to fight for you in the courtroom.

 We cannot guarantee results in any particular case, but we can promise to diligently pursue the best outcome for your drunk driving accident case.

 Hire a Seasoned Drunk Driving Accident Lawyer From Viles & Beckman

-The skilled personal injury attorneys at Viles & Beckman understand the challenges you might face after being injured in a drunk driving accident.
-We can guide you through the lawsuit process, investigate the accident, and build a strong case against the drunk driver who caused you harm, so you have the time and energy to focus on healing and rehabilitation.
-Our team includes skilled negotiators who will seek the best settlement possible, and are willing to go to trial when settlement is not an option.
+Our attorneys understand the challenges you might face after being injured in a drunk driving accident.
+We can guide you through the lawsuit process, investigate the accident, and build a strong case against the drunk driver who caused you harm so that you have the time and energy to focus on healing and rehabilitation.

 If you or a loved one sustained injuries or died in a drunk driving accident, you deserve full and fair compensation for your losses.
-If you live in the Fort Myers area, contact Viles & Beckman today online or call (239) 208-5223 for a free consultation to evaluate your case and determine your eligibility for compensation.
-If you choose Viles & Beckman to represent you in your drunk driving accident case, you will not have to pay attorney fees upfront.
-We handle these cases on contingency and deduct our fees from any compensation we secure for you.
+To get in touch with our drunk driving accident lawyers in Fort Myers, contact Viles & Beckman today online or call us for a free consultation to evaluate your case and determine your eligibility for compensation.